The state of Colorado provides several veteran benefits. This page explains some of them.

 Colorado State Veterans Community Living Centers

 Colorado has 5 state veterans' homes located in Aurora, Florence, Homelake, Rifle, and Walsenburg.

-There is a Property Tax Exemption for the first $200,000 of a home's value for 100% permanently and totally disabled service-connected veterans.
+There is a Property Tax Exemption for 50% of the first $200,000 of a home's value for 100% permanently and totally disabled service-connected veterans.
 If you are receiving 100% disability solely as a result of an individual unemployability rating, you do not qualify.

 Income Tax on Active Duty Pay